Preparing a Winning Exhibit

 By John Eshbach

-John Eshbach, a professional numismatist for more than 50 years, passed away on Dec.
+John Eshbach, a dedicated numismatist for more than 50 years, passed away on Dec.
 4, 2011.
 A member of the ANA and the Pennsylvania Association of Numismatists, he was a national figure in the field of numismatic exhibiting.
 His two-part article on how to prepare a winning exhibit has been in circulation for a number of years.
 This article can also be downloaded as a PDF.

 The following is a guide for developing exhibits for display at numismatic conventions.
 It is not intended to be a rigid format for exhibit building, but rather, an outline of the steps required in developing an intelligent educational exhibit for viewing by the general public.